CarlaBuongiorno/MilestoneProject1/README.md

 I selected 2 different fonts for this site:

-1. Dancing Script, (cursive) - For the main headings to bring in a feeling of playfulness and excitement.
+1. "Dancing Script", (cursive) - For the main headings to bring in a feeling of playfulness and excitement.
-2. Open Sans, (sans-serif) - For the main content for contrast and ease of reading.
+2. "Open Sans", (sans-serif) - For the main content for contrast and ease of reading.

-- #### Images and Video
+- #### Images

-The images
+The images I selected are eye catching with the intention to tickle the taste buds.
+The recipe images are directly related to the dessert being focused on.

 ## 3. Features